cds-snc/gcds-docs/src/en/components/side-navigation/base.md

 # Side navigation <br>`<gcds-side-nav>`

-_Also called: sidebar menu, lefhand nav, vertical navigation._
+_Also called: sidebar menu, lefthand nav, vertical navigation._

 A side navigation is a vertical list of page links on the left side of the screen.